 For calculating the COGS, the inventory sold is taken into account.
 Usually, there is no clarity over the order in which the goods should be sold.
 This can give way to confusion while estimating the true value.

-So, to avoid the confusion, a company can either use First in First Out (FIFO) or the Last in First Out (LIFO), Weighted Average or Specific identification.
+So, to avoid confusion, a company can either use First in First Out (FIFO) or the Last in First Out (LIFO), Weighted Average, or Specific identification.
 All these costing methods have different implications on the calculation.

 As the name suggests, under FIFO, one assumes that the products first in are also the first to be sold to the end customer.
 Therefore, the current inventory would include more recent prices.
 This is the best way in case the price of the inventory is highly fluctuating.
-FIFO is an acceptable method of calculating inventory under Generally Accepted Accounting Principles (GAAP), as well as, International Finance Reporting Standards.
+FIFO is an acceptable method of calculating inventory under Generally Accepted Accounting Principles (GAAP) and International Finance Reporting Standards.

-LIFO stands for last in first out and is the exact opposite of FIFO.
+LIFO stands for last in, first out and is the exact opposite of FIFO.
 Under this, the stock that comes in the last is sold first.
-If the price of the inventory does not fluctuate often, LIFO can be useful for the calculation the prices of the inventory.
+If the price of the inventory does not fluctuate often, LIFO can be useful for the calculation of the prices of the inventory.

 For instance, a company buys three units at $5 each, then the next three at $6 each, and the total sale in 3 units.
 Under FIFO, the company sells the first three units costing $5.
 Hence, closing inventory will be (3*$6) $18.
-Similarly, under LIFO, the last three will sell, and thus, the inventory will be (3*$5) $15.
+Similarly, the last three will sell under LIFO, and thus, the inventory will be (3*$5) $15.